hollaex/hollaex-kit/README.md

       }
     }
     ```
-    - *order_removed*: When a user order is taken or the user cancel the orders/orders.
+    - *order_remove*: When a user order is taken or the user cancel the orders/orders.
     ```json
     {
       "type": "order_remove",